A topological characterisation of the Kashiwara-Vergne groups: Homomorphic expansions

 \subsubsection{A classification of homomorphic expansions of $\wf$}

 Homomorphisms of finitely presented circuit algebras are determined by their values on the generators, and must satisfy the relations between those generators -- this is true broadly for any homomorphism of a finitely presented algebraic structure.
-Therefore, a homomorphic expansion of $\wf$ is determined by its values on the generators, and for a group-like expansion these values are exponentials in $\A$:

-By \cite[Theorem 3.30]{BND:WKO2}, any group-like homomorphic expansion of $w$-foams sends the crossing $\overcrossing$ to the exponential of a single arrow from the over-strand to the under-strand $e^{\rightarrowdiagram}$.
+Therefore, a homomorphic expansion of $\wf$ is determined by its values on the generators, and for a group-like expansion these values are exponentials of primitive elements in $\A$.
+By \cite[Theorem 3.30]{BND:WKO2}, any group-like homomorphic expansion of $w$-foams sends the crossing $\overcrossing$ to the exponential of a single arrow from the over-strand to the under-strand $e^{\rightarrowdiagram}$: